Gabby-Recny/power-room/README.md

 ### FUTURE FEATURES
 - Filter functionality that enables users to search by Gender Neutral and ADA accessible bathrooms.
-- Address link to Google Maps on each bathroom card.
 - Users able to pick their own style theme based on the transgender and non-binary flags.

 ### TECHNOLOGIES USED